igotharsh/Product-Out_Of_Stock-Prediction/README.md

 Model used - The training set being an imbalanced dataset wrt to the target variable, the method of synthetic minority oversampling technique was applied so that those 0.25% of products which were getting backorders can be predicted.

-Result obtained - AUC of 0.87 was acheived on the test set.